 That said, I love film noir.
 It is, without a doubt, my favorite genre.
 And for my money, Out of the Past is the ne plus ultra of the species.
 Razor-sharp dialogue, great cinematography and one of the best performances of Robert Mitchum’s career.

-Not surprisingly, Jane Greer is my femme fatale of all-time.
+Not surprisingly, the female lead--Jane Greer--is my femme fatale of all-time.
 Her Kathie Moffat has a heart colder than a stripper’s smile.
 To borrow a line from the Gene Hackman movie Heist, she could talk her way out of a sunburn.

 This is also Kirk Douglas’ first film, and for an actor lampooned for his over-the-top performances, he turns in a taut, no-frills one here, conveying a violent menace barely contained by a cool exterior.

 OK.
-That's the end of the blog.
+That's the end of this post.
 If you’re of a mind to, leave your favorites in the comments section.
 I am nothing if not curious.